Kartones/python/README.md

 ### Folders / Projects
 * `\pelican`: Plugins for the Pelican static site generator tool.
 * `\rpg-combat-kata`: A coding kata.
 I went for an inside-out TDD approach, building only the minimal needed functionality.
+* `\shopping-lists`: A pet project to easily manage shopping lists.
+Mobile-friendly although nothing too complex nor feature-full.
+See its README for more details.
 * `\weather-email`: Small script that fetches Madrid's current weather info and sends it via email.
 Perfect to be setup as a cron job at 7AM to remind me daily of the weather before I head out for work.